gitify-app/gitify/README.md

     yarn start

-### Distribution
+### Releases

-To prepare the app for distribution run:

-    yarn run build
-    yarn run pack
-    yarn run make:macos
+The release process is automated.
+Follow the steps below.

+    1. Create a [new **draft** release](https://github.com/manosim/gitify/releases/new).
+Set the tag version to something with the format of `v1.2.3`.
+Save as a **draft**.
+    2. Once everything is merged to `master`, create a branch that starts with `releases/vX.X.X` (ie. `releases/v1.2.3`).
+    3. In the same branch, bump the version of the app in the `package.json` file and open a PR.
+    4. GitHub Actions will build all branches named `releases/vX.X.X` and if there is a draft release with the same number(`package.json`), it will build, sign and upload the assets to that GitHub release.
+    5. Merge your release branch into `master`.
+    6. Publish the draft release once you've added notes to it and all assets are there.

 ### Tests

-There are 2 linters for `js` & `scss` and unit tests with `jest`.
+There are 2 checks - one for prettier and one for the unit testslinters for `js` and unit tests with `jest`.

-    // Run only unit tests
+    // Run prettier to check
-    yarn run jest
+    yarn run prettier-check

     // Run linter & unit tests with coverage yarn run test

+    // Run jest directly - allows to pass arguments like `--watch` yarn run jest

 ### FAQ